Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Once you can bear weight on your leg without pain, start adding advanced exercises to your workout.
-Using gym equipment can be a good way to improve overall knee function.
 Before you begin, talk with a physical therapist or certified athletic trainer.
-Learn how to use the equipment the right way.
 Start slowly, and rest between each set.
 As you feel stronger, increase the number of sets.

 Stand with your legs shoulder-width apart, feet flat, and toes pointed slightly out.

-Keeping your back straight and heels on the floor, bend down from your knees.
+Keeping your back straight and heels on the floor, bend down from your knees and hips.
 Don’t bend past 90 degrees, or so far that it causes pain.

 Hold for 1 second(s).
 Then slowly rise back up.

 Do 2 sets of 10 repetitions.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR